gizburdt/cuztom/readme.md

 * Added: Required field (only frontend, no logic)
 * Enhancement: Explanation for all fields
 * Enhancement: Sort, filter for taxonomy in admin table

-###2.3.3
-* Enhancement: Small (performance) updates

-###2.3.2
-* Change: Removed is_admin check in Cuztom_Singleton

-###2.3.1
-* Fixed: Issue #136: Cuztom::uglify() is removed from select, radio, checkbox slug.
-So you can control the slug, like BottomLeft.

-###2.3
-* Enhancement: Cuztom pluralize can now handle more types of plural words
-* Enhancement: Security improvements
-* Enhancement: Cleaner code, better asset naming
-* Added: Cuztom now uses a Singleton to handle the initialization
-* Added: Cuztom_Notice to handle admin notices better

-###2.2.1
-* Fixed: Issue #130: Image select button loses ats value in bundle
-* Added: Select in bundle

-###2.2
-* Fixed: Issue #126: Image field error when editor is not supported by post type
-* Fixed: Issue #125: Conflict with names in repeatable fields
-* Added: Image support in bundles